hville/data-dag/readme.md

   * `DAG.MISSING = 2` non existing entry, nothing deleted
   * `DAG.CYCLE = 3` cycle detected, no changes
   * `DAG.LINKED = 4` edges must be deleted before nodes, no changes

-Throws if attempting to add an edge to nodes that don't exist
+Throws if attempting to add an edge to nodes that doesn't exist

 ## License